StefiSimon/Assessment/README.md

 # Wehkamp

 - Make sure you have nodejs installed
-- Clone project from bitbucket
+- Clone project from github
 - Open project directory locally
 - Run in your console
     node server.js